 MArch students should consult with their Program Coordinator/Advisor and Graduate Student Handbook (pg 11-17) for procedures specific to the MArch program.

-- At least one month before you intend to degree complete you will need to apply for graduation through Quest.
+- Approximately one month before you intend to degree complete you will need to apply for graduation through Quest.
+You will not be able to apply to degree complete in a given term until that term has started.

 - When your thesis is ready to be read, complete the MASc Thesis Submission form and return it to your Program Coordinator/Advisor who will review your committee composition

-- Guidelines for selecting your thesis readers can be found on page 2 of the form
+- Guidelines for selecting your thesis readers can be found on page 2 of the form.
+Please note some Departments may have additional requirements so you should contact your Department Graduate Coordinator if you require assistance.

 - After your Program Coordinator/Advisor has reviewed and approved your MASc Thesis Submission form, you will need to give a copy of your thesis to each of your readers, and they must sign your MASc Thesis Submission Form to confirm they have received it.